Scientific Name

 Description

-Peperomia nivalis is а succulent plant with fleshy upright or prostrate stems and thick fleshy boat-shaped leaves densely borne at the end of the stems.
-The stems grow up to 6 inches (15 cm) tall.
-Leaves are bright lime green but develop a white dusting, as well as a pink blush in the cooler months.
-They are U-shaped in cross-section, with a dark green epidermal window on the top side.
-Yellow spikes with a multitude of tiny yellow flowers sprout from the tip of each stem in summer.
+Peperomia nivalis is а cute succulent with upright or prostrate stems that bear boat-shaped leaves with a dark green epidermal window on the top.
+The fleshy stems can grow up to 6 inches (15 cm) long.
+The leaves are lime green but develop a white dusting and a pink blush in the cooler months.
+They are thick, fleshy, and U-shaped in cross-section.

 Hardiness